-When we commission a work by an architect, sculptor, painter or stained glass artisan, we expect each of these individuals to bring a special discipline to the design and execution of each new instrument.
+When you commission a work by an architect, sculptor, painter or stained glass artisan, you expect each of these individuals to bring a special discipline to the design and execution of each new instrument.
 When you build an organ, you should expect that too.

 We embrace a five-point methodology:

 - The organ must meet your needs, either as a concert venue or as a congregation;

 - The organ must meet the requirements for musical rendering of the literature;